 As the counting process for casual vacancies is now carried out by computer, the opportunity for scrutineers to observe the scrutiny is restricted to observing the operation of the computer program.
-However, scrutineers were present while the ballot papers from the election were dataentered.
-This same ballot information will be used for the casual vacancy count.
+However, scrutineers were present while the ballot papers from the election were scanned.
+This same ballot information, combined with the electronic votes, will be used for the casual vacancy count.

-Scrutineers are entitled to inspect copies of the source code used to build the computer program for the counting of casual vacancy scrutinies.
-This code can be downloaded from the Elections ACT website.
-Data files showing the preferences recorded on each ballot paper at the 2012 election can also be downloaded from the Elections ACT website.
+The source code used to build the computer program for the counting of casual vacancy scrutinies is available upon request and upon the signing of a confidentiality deed.
+Data files showing the preferences recorded on each ballot paper at the 2020 ACT election can be downloaded from the Elections ACT website.